mdahardy/bias-amplification/README.md

 ## Analyses

 In the analyses/ directory, running `$ make results` will generate all the statistics and plots used in the paper.
-Statistics reported in the paper are computed are stored in analyses/stats/ as TeX files, and plots are stored in analyses/plots/.
+Statistics are saved in analyses/stats/ as TeX files, and plots in analyses/plots/.

 ### Statistical analyses
 * Experiment 1 main analyses: [e1_main_analyses.r](analyses/experiment_1/e1_main_analyses.R)